-When this medicine is taken with antibiotics, it will help kill Helicobacter pylori and allow the stomach to heal.
+When RABEPRAZOLE SUN tablets are taken with antibiotics, they will help kill Helicobacter pylori and allow the stomach to heal.

-Your doctor may have prescribed Rabeprazole Sandoz for another reason.
-Ask your doctor if you have any questions about why this medicine has been prescribed for you.
+Your doctor may have prescribed RABEPRAZOLE SUN for another reason.
+Ask your doctor if you have any questions about why RABEPRAZOLE SUN has been prescribed for you.

-This medicine is not addictive.
-This medicine is available only with a doctor's prescription.
+RABEPRAZOLE SUN is only available with a doctor's prescription.